 Michael’s novels for young adults, Hey Joe, MAX and Tyger Tyger have experienced critical success and continue to be widely read and taught in many schools.
 Hey Joe – about the Vietnam War, the movement against it and the sixties in Australia – was named as a Notable Book in the 2004 CBC Awards.
 Many of his short stories for younger readers are published in the Trend/Awesome Series including the popular titles: The Footy Coach from Hell, Seal Saves the Island and How I Got a Girlfriend.
 Michael also edited two senior anthologies for the Australian Association of English Teachers (AATE), Hunger (CBC Notable Book 2004) and The Girl who Married a Fly (CBC Notable Book 2002).
 Both anthologies feature popular YA Australian writers (including Michael) and like his novels, enjoy significant sales.
 Michael’s Change the Game series – choose-your-own-adventure sports books became overnight favourites with young readers, 20,000 + copies being sold in one year.» Read more about Michael Hyde

-George Ivanoff is the author over 80 books for young people, including many education titles.
+George Ivanoff is the author over 100 books for young people, including many education titles.
 He is best known for his You Choose books — a series of interactive books where the reader gets to make key decisions about how the story progresses.
-He is also author of the Gamers trilogy — teen novels set inside a computer game world.
-His books appear on both the Victorian and NSW Premiers’ Reading Challenge booklists.
+His latest book is the middle grade novel, Monster Island.
+He is also author of the non-fiction Survival Guides, the RFDS Adventures, Meet The Flying Doctors, the OTHER WORLDS series and the Gamers trilogy.
 He enjoys speaking to all age levels, from primary school students through to adults.» Read more about George Ivanoff

 Cate Kennedy writes across most genres – fiction, poetry and non-fiction.
 Her short stories and essays regularly appear in magazines and literary journals.
 She is one of Australia’s most popular teachers of the short story form.» Read more about Cate Kennedy